IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 In RxSwift there is a protocol called `Observer` with a provided concrete type of `AnyObserver<T>`.
 An `Observer` only exposes ways to send values _in_ but not subscribe to those changes elsewhere.

-So... why would this be useful?
+So why would this be useful?
 Well I'm a bit of a stickler for encapsulation.
 When I'm building, but more importantly debugging, my view models I like to know how data is flowing through them.
 With strict separation between inputs and outputs I know that any side effects are _only_ triggered as a result of values coming out of the outputs.
 Likewise I also know that the only thing that could trigger those outputs are the _inputs_ and reacting to the inputs is _only_ able to happen